gcatanese/SampleTelegramQuiz/README.md

 # SampleTelegramQuiz
 Sample of Telegram Quiz in Python

-Find here the source code of the [Advanced Telegram Chatbots: features that make a difference](https://towardsdatascience.com/bring-your-telegram-chatbot-to-the-next-level-c771ec7d31e4) article.
+Find here the source code of the [Creating a Telegram Chatbot Quiz with Python](https://towardsdatascience.com/bring-your-telegram-chatbot-to-the-next-level-c771ec7d31e4) article.

 ### Table of Contents